 |Professor Shyamelendu Bose|

 Professor Shyamelendu Bose of Drexel University recently addressed the Right Angle Club of Philadelphia about the astounding changes which take place when particles are made small enough, a new scientific field called nanotechnology.
 In one sense, the word "nano" comes from the Latin and Greek for "dwarf".
 In a modern scientific sense, the nano prefix indicates a billionth of something, as in a nanometer, which is a billionth of a meter.
-Or nanotubes, or nanocalcium, or nano anything you please.
-Nanometer is likely to be the dominant reference, because it is around this width that particles begin to act strangely.
+Or nanotubes, or nano calcium, or nano-anything you please.
+A nanometer is likely to be the dominant reference because it is around this width that particles begin to act strangely.

-At this width, normally opaque copper particles become transparent, cloth becomes stain-resistant, and bacteria begin to emit clothing odor.
-Because the retina is peculiarly sensitive to this wave length, colors assume an unusual brilliance, as in the colors of a peacock's tail.
-Stable aluminum powder becomes combustible.
+At this width, normally opaque copper particles become transparent, the cloth becomes stain-resistant, and bacteria begin to emit clothing odor.
+Because the retina is peculiarly sensitive to this wavelength, colors assume an unusual brilliance, as in the colors of a peacock's tail.
+The stable aluminum powder becomes combustible.
 Normally insoluble substances such as gold become soluble at this size, malleable metals become tough and dent-proof, and straight particles assume a curved shape.
 Damascus steel is unusually strong because of the induction of nanotubes of nanometer width, and the brilliance of ancient stain-glass colors is apparently created by repeated grinding of the colored particles.